tedkotz/cards60/Readme.md

 #### Palace
 *Players 2-6*
 Deal each player 9 cards,
-3 downcards in a row,
+3 down-cards in a row,
-3 upcards face up on the
+3 up-cards face up on the
-downcards, and 3 hand
+down-cards, and 3 hand
 cards.
 The hand cards
 must all be played before
-upcards which must be
+up-cards which must be
 played before down cards.
 Before play begins player
 may swap cards between